pyca/cryptography/docs/index.rst

 We wanted to address a few issues with existing cryptography libraries in
 Python:

-* Lack of PyPy support
+* Lack of PyPy support.
-* Lack of maintenance
+* Lack of maintenance.
-* Use of poor implementations of algorithms (i.e. ones with known side-channel attacks)
+* Use of poor implementations of algorithms (i.e. ones with known side-channel attacks).
-* Lack of high level, "Cryptography for humans", APIs
+* Lack of high level, "Cryptography for humans", APIs.
-* Absence of algorithms such as AES-GCM
+* Absence of algorithms such as AES-GCM.
-* Poor introspectability, and thus poor testability
+* Poor introspectability, and thus poor testability.

 Contents